harigopal/logchange/README.md

 ## Usage

+    $ logchange
+    Usage: logchange COMMAND

+    Available commands:
+      init          - Initialize logchange at this location - creates the changelog directory.
+      new [MESSAGE] - Log a change.
+Skip the message to trigger interative mode.
+      release [TAG] - Releases changes in changelog/unreleased.
+                      Optionally, tag the release with a string.

 If you've just completed work on a feature, log it with:

     $ logchange new "A cool new feature has been added"